-A Debian deb and RedHat/CentOS RPM package is provided for installation which sets up the necessary users and associated ownwersip & permissions.
+A FreeBSD pkgng and Debian deb package is provided for installation which sets up the necessary users and associated ownwersip & permissions.
 However you are responsible for creating the directory where you want the recorded files to be placed.
 This has to contain certain subdirectories and have appropriate permissions set so this will be described below.